 Yannick Granieri is a lover of life and a pursuer of dreams.
-The young mountain bike professional from Lyon, France has been surrounded by bikes since birth, as his grandfather, Joseph Follis, was the renowned bike manufacturer of the Follis brand.
+The freerider from Lyon, France has been surrounded by bikes since birth, as his grandfather, Joseph Follis, was the renowned bike manufacturer of the Follis brand.

 Now, with his lively but aggressive style, Granieri is a textbook biker with one distinct advantage: his past gymnastic experience.
-Not only does he execute his tricks with refined grace and finesse, but he has impeccable spatial awareness to boot!
+Not only does he execute his tricks with refined grace and finesse, but he has impeccable spatial awareness to boot.

 With his skill as a rider constantly improving, each year he continues to pull something pretty remarkable out of the bag, each time bigger, better and badder than the last.Read more